 Panini sandwiches have become so popular in Morocco that in Casablanca and other urban areas you'll have no trouble finding panini machines for sale alongside coffee makers and other kitchen electronics, and equal ease at finding half-baked panini rolls in supermarkets and bakeries.
-While it's tempting to yield to the convenience of those store bought rolls, the taste and texture of homemade panini bread is far superior to the commercial variety, so when time allows I prefer to make my own.
+While it's tempting to yield to the convenience of those store-bought rolls, the taste and texture of homemade panini bread is far superior to the commercial variety, so when time allows, make your own.

 The recipe here yields enough rolls for a family of four; double the recipe if serving a larger group or if you wish to stock your freezer with a backup supply.

 - 2 tablespoons butter (very soft, or oil)

 - 1 1/4 cup warm water

 - In a large bowl, combine the flour, salt, and sugar.
 Add the yeast, butter, and enough warm water to make a very soft, sticky dough.
 Add a little more flour or a little more water if necessary to achieve that consistency.

 - Knead the dough by hand or with an electric stand mixer and dough hook for 5 to 10 minutes until smooth and elastic; the dough should remain tacky so you may find that a stand mixer is easiest.